 Term Definition Accreditation Accreditation is an official approval given by an organisation, stating that somebody or something has achieved a required quality standard.
 Accredited Agency A Lead Agency who has become accredited under the Framework.
 Once accredited an Accredited Agency may choose to perform the role of Lead Agency and the Infrastructure Agency for their own project.
-Accreditation Unit A unit within AGS responsible for administering the Framework.
-Across Government Services Across Government Services (AGS) is a business unit within the Department for Infrastructure and Transport.
-AGS oversees two associated directorates being AGFMA and Building Projects.
+Accreditation Unit A unit within Infrastructure Delivery responsible for administering the Framework.
 AGFMA Across Government Facilities Management Arrangements.
-AGFMA Service Provider Organisation appointed to provide Facilities management service delivery for the AGFMA Building Projects A directorate within AGS responsible for delivering building projects in accordance with PC028.
+AGFMA Service Provider Organisation appointed to provide Facilities management service delivery for the AGFMA Building Projects A directorate within Infrastructure Delivery responsible for delivering building projects in accordance with PIP.
 Checkpoint A project level review at a predetermined point in project delivery.
 A checkpoint ensures that projects comply with Quality Standards, relevant Government requirements, PC028, meet mandatory safety requirements, and deliver assets that will be maintainable in the future.
 The Planned Small Construction (PSC) Committee (the Committee) The committee will review and approve all Accreditation Applications and project checkpoint 1 for works greater than \$500k.
 The committee is made up by internal DIT SME, external advisers and the PSC Accreditation Unit.
 Project costs As defined on page 5 under "Project Delivery Principles".
 All amounts listed within this document are GST exclusive.
 Defects Liability Period A period between Practical Completion and Final Completion generally 12 months in duration.
 Delivery Agency Accredited Agencies are also referred to as Delivery Agencies.
 Final Completion A stage of a Project when all minor works, defects and faults have been received.
 Final Completion generally occurs at the successful completion of the Defects Liability Period.
-Framework Accreditation Framework for Planned Small Construction projects Gateways PC028 PIP Gateway approvals are mandatory and must be documented throughout project delivery.
+Framework Accreditation Framework for Planned Small Construction projects Gateways PIP Gateway approvals are mandatory and must be documented throughout project delivery.
 Gateway 4 is a perquisite to Checkpoint 1.
 Infrastructure Agency The Government of South Australia agency responsible and accountable for implementing policies, guidelines and processes for construction procurement.
 The Infrastructure Agency is DIT through its project delivery and Asset Maintenance directorate.
-Note that SA minustracture Agency Water and Renewal SA undertake extensive construction procurement however, as prescribed public authorities under the State Procurement Act 2004 and State Procurement Regulations 2005, those agencies are exempt from this policy.
+Note that SA Water and Renewal SA undertake extensive construction procurement however, as prescribed public authorities under the State Procurement Act 2004 and State Procurement Regulations 2005, those agencies are exempt from this policy.